 Starin Hall, a suite style residence hall, opened in the Fall of 2010.
 The 4-person suites offer private bedrooms for each resident, a common space and a bathroom/shower within the suite.
 This building features many unique characteristics to support our campus accessibility initiatives as well as sustainability efforts.

-The off campus apartments (Cambridge and Fox Meadows) offer 2 bedroom-4 person apartments complete with a living room, kitchen and bathroom.
-Both apartments are within walking distance to campus.
+The off campus apartment (Cambridge) offers 2 bedroom-4 person apartments complete with a living room, kitchen and bathroom.
+It is within walking distance to campus.

 University Housing does not have housing for married students; however, most married students are able to find off-campus housing in Whitewater or neighboring communities.